 - as treatment for patients in very early stages of disease by enhancing the induction and activation of cytotoxic T cells required for killing virally infected host cells; and

-- as adjuvant for future COVID-19 vaccines to enhance anti-antigen immune responses and skewing them towards the desired type 1 cellular immune response, creating the crucially important memory T cells.
+- as adjuvant for current and future COVID-19 vaccines to enhance anti-antigen immune responses and skewing them towards the desired type 1 cellular immune response, creating the crucially important memory T cells.

-IMM-101 is being evaluated to protect against severe COVID-19 and other viral respiratory diseases and to improve vaccine responses in cancer patients in an investigator sponsored Phase III study.
-The trial is being conducted in patients with all kinds of different cancers and treatments by the Canadian Cancer Trials Group (CCTG) at Queen’s University in Kingston, Ontario, started enrolment early Q4- 2020.
-Once recruitment is complete, patients will be followed-up for 12 months and initial results are expected in H1-2022.
+IMM-101 is being evaluated as an agent to protect against severe COVID-19 and other viral respiratory diseases and to improve vaccine responses in cancer patients in an investigator sponsored study.
+The trial is being conducted in patients with all kinds of different cancers and treatments by the Canadian Cancer Trials Group (CCTG) at Queen’s University in Kingston, Ontario and started enrolment in early Q4-2020.
+Patients will be followed-up for 12 months and initial results are expected in H1-2022.

 1: Kleen et al, 2020.
 Mitigating Coronavirus Induced Dysfunctional Immunity for At-Risk Populations in COVID-19: Trained Immunity, BCG and “New Old Friends”.
 Front.
 Immunol.
 2020.